mihirp161/mihirp161.github.io/_posts/2020-01-27-barnsleysFern.md

 }
 ```

-As you can see, the process itself is very simple once you get the points to store at the right place in a matrix.
+As you can see, the process itself is very simple because unlike matrix, you can store points in linear manner ("Row-major-order") in these vectors.
+In matrix however, storing happens in "Column-major-order" by default, meaning, points will be in order of the first column in memory first, and then the second, and so forth.
+This method gets tricky.

 One important thing to note is that, the random numbers are generated between `-2.1820 < x < 2.6558 and 0 ≤ y < 9.9983`.
 This give you the correct Rachis (stalk) arch of the fern.

 The plot is as simple as this-